Participant transport funding information

 Three new participant transport support levels:

 Level 3 - The NDIS will provide up to $3,456 per year for participants who are currently working, looking for work, or studying, at least 15 hours a week, and are unable to use public transport because of their disability.

-Exceptional circumstances: participants can receive higher funding, up to $6000 per year, if the participant has supports (mainstream, informal or funded) in their plan that enables their participation in employment.
+Exceptional circumstances: participants can receive higher funding if the participant has supports (mainstream, informal or funded) in their plan that enables their participation in employment.

 This page is available on the right-hand side as a document for printing and downloading.